≡ Injury Lawsuit Connect ≡ Paragard IUD Lawsuit Cases

 This means that if a Paragard IUD lawsuit case is not filed before the applicable time limit or deadline, the claimant may be prohibited from ever pursuing litigation or taking legal action regarding the Paragard injury claim.
 That is why it is important to connect with a Paragard IUD injury lawyer or attorney as soon as possible.

-*If you or a loved one are experiencing health issues, side effects or complications from an IUD implant, we urge you to promptly consult with your doctor or physician for an evaluation.
+*If you or a loved one are experiencing health issues, side effects or complications from an IUD device, we urge you to promptly consult with your doctor or physician for an evaluation.

 **The listing of a company (e.g., Teva, Teva Women’s Health, Teva Branded Pharmaceutical, The Cooper Companies, or CooperSurgical, etc.) or product (e.g., Paragard IUD) is not meant to state or imply that the company acted illegally or improperly or that the product is unsafe or defective; rather only that an investigation may be, is or was being conducted to determine whether legal rights have been violated.